gokemon/connector-node/README.md

 - 08-comments
 - 09-following
 - 10-tags
+- 11-tests **

  * This is about as far as I think I can go in the first sprint.

+ ** I realized about branch 6, that I needed to and could build tests on this
 ----------
 nodemon app.js